Zaphodious/hireling/README.md

 # hireling

+![But still, my scheme for creating and saving user config files and data locally to preserve them across reinstalls might be useful for--wait, that's cookies.][xkcd]

-A ClojureScript library to help when working with service workers.
+A ClojureScript library for working with service workers.

 ## Usage